yeshua453/website/docs/controls/snackbar.md

 The width of the snack bar.

 If width is specified, the snack bar will be centered horizontally in the available space.

-This property is only used when `behavior` is `SnackBarBehavior.FLOATING`.
+Has effect only when `behavior=SnackBarBehavior.FLOATING`.
 It can not be used if `margin` is specified.

 ## Events